zeam-vm/shortest_path/README.md

 # ShortestPath

-Shortest path problem from all nodes by Elixir and other languages
+Shortest path problem of an undirected graph from all nodes by Elixir and other languages

 ## License